matejsprogar/agitb/README.md

 > **The capacity to pass the AGITB constitutes a necessary condition for the existence of Artificial General Intelligence.**

-While current generative AI systems often give the impression of intelligence, they lack grounded understanding and therefore cannot be regarded as genuine instances of AGI.
+While current AI systems often give the impression of intelligence, they lack a grounded understanding and therefore cannot be regarded as genuine instances of AGI.
 To distinguish between surface-level imitation and true general intelligence—or measurable progress toward it—we require a rigorous, transparent, and actionable benchmark.

 ---